Tools and Programs

 What is one thing your doctor is asking you to do for your health that is helping you feel better?

 Where do you find the most joy in your life?

 Download Reflection Document (in English) (PDF)

-Sometimes the thing that keeps us from speaking up in the doctor's office isn't obvious.
+Sometimes the thing that keeps us from speaking up in the doctor's office isn't obvious; for patients or clinicians.
 Think about a recent visit you had with the doctor or nurse.
+Or clinicians think about your visits with patients.
 Think about you did or didn't say.
 Review our barrier cards.
-Which ones you think impacted that visit?
+Which ones do you think impacted that visit?

 Imagine if a few times a year you met at a friend's house or at the local library (or online!) to spend some time thinking, feeling and talking about health issues.
 This isn't a lecture from a doctor or other expert offering advice.
 This is an opportunity for you to hear about what is known about a health topic along with an acknowledgement of what isn't and a chance to start the process of considering what that means to you and how it might impact the decisions you make about your health.